-The orientation of the building's east-west axis was determined by the need to control its exposure to sunlight, while presenting a solid facade towards the colder south winds.
+The orientation of the building's east-west axis was determined by the need to control its exposure to sunlight, with the north-facing elevation featuring a largely solid facade that shields the interior.

-In addition, north, east and west-facing walls and windows are sheltered by a series of projecting leaf-like canopies supported by groups of slender metal columns.
+In addition, south, east and west-facing walls and windows are sheltered by a series of projecting leaf-like canopies supported by groups of slender metal columns.

 Undulating metal panels wrap over the top of windows on the north facade, shielding the interior from the harsh northern sunlight.